Smart & Simple: Tips on Frugal Living That Truly Work

 • Stock your freezer with meals and ingredients.

-• Save scraps like bones and veggie ends for homemade broth.
+• Save scraps like bones and vegetable ends for homemade broth.

 • Buy cheese in blocks and shred it yourself.

-• Learn how to season with herbs and spices.
+• Learn how to season with herbs and spices to make simple foods taste better.

 • Grow your own herbs and vegetables if possible.